Completing work on time

 - Setting goals and deadlines for case resolution

 Encourage customer service representatives (CSRs) to resolve cases on time and enforce your service level agreements (SLAs) by setting goals and deadlines for a case type.
+As a result, you save time and resources because you avoid missing deadlines.
 SLA measurement starts when the case starts and ends when the case finishes.

 - Setting goals and deadlines for stages, processes, and steps